microsoft/pxt-adafruit/docs/reference/music/play-tone.md

 # Play Tone

-Play a musical tone through pin ``P0`` of the micro:bit for as long as you say.
+Play a musical tone through pin ``P0`` of the @boardname@ for as long as you say.

 ## Simulator

-This function only works on the micro:bit and in some browsers.
+This function only works on the @boardname@ and in some browsers.

 ```sig
 music.playTone(440, 120)